Hariikm/Hariikm/README.md

 Hello!
 I'm Hari, an AI and ML enthusiast. 🤓

-I am currently immersed in learning data science, focusing specifically on machine learning and data analytics tools such as Excel, SQL, PowerBI, and Tableau.
+I am currently immersed in learning data science, focusing specifically on machine learning and realted tools.
 To enhance my skills and broaden my understanding of these domains, I am actively involved in multiple projects that you can explore in my repositories.

 Being a physics grad, I am filled with enthusiasm when it comes to exploring the field of AI and ML.
 I am constantly learning and adapting to the latest advancements, eager to embrace the endless possibilities they offer.
 My goal is to contribute my skills and knowledge to this dynamic domain, and I am excited to be part of its transformative impact.